grails/grails-launcher/README.md

-## grails-exec
+## grails-launcher

-A thin jar with **no dependencies** for executing Grails (with an isolated classpath) programatically (e.g from Maven or Gradle).
+A thin jar with **no dependencies** for launching Grails (with an isolated classpath) programatically (e.g from Maven or Gradle) in the same JVM.

-    import grails.exec.Executor
+    import grails.launcher.GrailsLauncher
-    import grails.exec.RootLoader
+    import grails.launcher.RootLoader

     // Setup the classpath for Grails
     def classpath = []